tgomez8888/hilton-assesment/README.md

 For running the tests, just run yarn test and then press 'a' to run all tests.

 In branch Redux you can find the solution using redux, rather than component state.
-The tests on redux branch are not completed.